claudijd/bnat/README.md

 BNAT effectively hides TCP ports from being identified by modern TCP clients and port scanning utilities like NMAP.
 With the right tools, you can identify ports that would otherwise be considered as closed/filtered which can be converted into legitimate open ports.

-# Check out my Presentation on Slideshare
+# Check out my BNAT Hacking Presentation

 DEFCON Skytalks II: http://www.slideshare.net/claudijd/dc-skytalk-bnat-hijacking-repairing-broken-communication-channels